Alert

 Description

-The WCB-Alberta (WCB) decision maker works collaboratively with all stakeholders to develop a care plan that supports the worker’s recovery and eventual return to work.
+The WCB-Alberta (WCB) decision maker works collaboratively with all interested partiesGenerally includes the worker, employer, treatment providers, and a worker or employer representative, if one exists. to develop a care plan that supports the worker’s recovery and return to work.
+Once a care plan is in place, the decision maker monitors its progress to ensure it stays on track or is adjusted as needed.

 The decision maker reviews the worker’s claim information to determine what additional information is needed to begin the planning process.